openlibhums/memory-alpha/content/support/guides/workflow-author.md

         ![" "](../images/workflow/author-submission-author-manual.png)

-If the search of the journal's author list or ORCID search are successful, author details will be added automatically.
-You can still make edits, by clicking on **Edit author details**.
-When an author already has an account with the journal or another journal under the press, this submission will be linked to their existing record.
+This will not create a new account for the  additionaly author(s), it will only create an author record with no account attached.
+If they wish to login and check the article's progress, they can create an account with the same email address that was used on the author record (submission).
+Either the submitting author or an editor can then link the account to the author record.

 To change the correspondence author, another author with a pre-existing (confirmed) account needs to be added.
 If no other co-authors have an account, the submitting author is required to remain the correspondence author.